turingschool/career-development-curriculum-site/module_three/week_3_coverletter.md

 * A cover letter that is all about you, try reframing sentences about you by starting the sentence talking about the company and seguing into how you can provide value to them based on your experiences and skills
 * Grammar and spelling errors, try [Grammarly](https://www.grammarly.com/) or the [Hemingway App](http://www.hemingwayapp.com/).
 Reading cover letters aloud or having a peer proofread will also help you catch a lot of those mistakes.

 ## Check for Understanding

+1. Complete this [exit ticket](https://forms.gle/uaftT1VbePHcisGn8). **Completion of this exit ticket is required for your professional development this module.**

-Start by reading through the following cover letters (15 mins):
+2. Read through the following cover letters (15 mins):

    * [April Dagonese](/files/April%20Cover%20Letter.pdf)
    * [Abdulla Qudrat](/files/Abdulla_Blinker%20Cover%20Letter.pdf)